Kiwibank: Since 2010

 Kiwibank announced an after tax profit of $21.2 million for the year ended 30 June 2011.

 In 2012, Kiwibank celebrated its ten-year birthday.
 The advertising campaign used 10-year-old Kiwis pledging what they're standing up for with New Zealand musician Neil Finn agreeing to the use of his song "Can you hear us?" re-recorded by Jeremy Redmore of Midnight Youth.
 It was the first time the artist had allowed one of his tracks to be used by a commercial entity.
 The proceeds from the first 20,000 downloads of the soundtrack went to the NZ Music Foundation of which Finn is patron.

 In 2012, the bank also released an iPhone mobile banking app, following the roll out of a redesigned Kiwibank website.
 Standard & Poor lowered Kiwibank's credit rating one level from AA− to A+ (outlook stable) and Kiwibank reported a record after tax profit of $79.1 million for the year ended 30 June 2012.

 In 2014, Kiwibank launched its "Independence" advertising campaign where it "compares itself to anyone who has ever immigrated to New Zealand".

 In 2016, New Zealand Post announced the successful completion of the sales of 25 percent of Kiwibank to the New Zealand Superannuation Fund and 22 percent to the Accident Compensation Corporation.

-On 22 August 2022, the New Zealand Government purchased Kiwibank's holdings company Kiwi Group Holdings for an estimated NZ$2.1 billion.
+On 22 August 2022, the New Zealand Government purchased Kiwibank's holdings company Kiwi Group Capital Limited for an estimated NZ$2.1 billion.
 As a result, the Government acquired full control of the state-owned bank from the New Zealand Superannuation Fund, ACC, and New Zealand Post.
 In response to the Government's purchase of Kiwibank, KiwiSaver providers opined that the Government could have offered to partially sell shares to the public.
 The opposition ACT Party's leader David Seymour called for a partial sale of Kiwibank's shares to pension funds.
 Similarly, the opposition National Party questioned the Labour Government's ability to run Kiwibank.

 In June 2024 the Commerce Commission filed 21 criminal charges against Kiwibank alleging systemic breaches of the Fair Trading Act 1986.

 The alleged breaches related to issues causing more than $7 million in overcharges to over 36,000 customers for fees and interest rates in relation to home loans, credit cards and overdrafts, over several years dating back to 2002.
 In mid July 2024, Kiwibank pleaded guilty to charges of "systemic breaches" of the Fair Trading Act 1986.

+Bid for TSB

+On 25 August 2026, Kiwibank's parent Kiwi Group Capital Limited made a bid to purchase Taranaki Savings Bank (TSB) from its parent, the community trust Toi Foundation.
+Heartland Group Holdings, owners of NZX-listed Heartland Bank had a bid before the Toi Foundation to purchase TSB at the same time, leading commentators to describe Kiwibank's bid as an "eleventh hour", which chairman David Mclean described as "... asuperior proposal" and that Kiwibank would be the "better partner" for TSB.